 An example of a xenolith in one of the NRG rocks is shown in the image below.

 The Mawson Charnockite has been dated at around 954 Million years.
 Charnockites are distributed throughout the Precambrian shield areas of the southern continents that formerly made up the southern supercontinent of Gondwana, including Antarctica, South America, Africa, Madagascar, India, Arabia, Australia, New Guinea and New Zealand.

 In mainland Australia, charnockites are found near Cape Leeuwin and Cape Naturaliste near Albany, Esperance Bay, Eyre Peninsula, and in the Musgrave Ranges.

 Two specimens of Mawson Charnockite were transported by the Aurora Australis to Hobart and stored for 7 months at the Mornington core storage facility run by Mineral Resource Tasmania (MRT).

 After funds were raised to cover the costs of the long haul from Hobart to the ACT, the rocks were placed on a truck and moved to the NRG’s rock storage site in Canberra.

-The NRG Steering Committee is very pleased to acknowledge the support of the Australian Antarctic Division for donating these rocks to the National Rock Garden, and for shipping them on the Aurora Australis from Antarctica to Hobart.
+The NRG Steering Committee is very pleased to acknowledge the support of the Australian Antarctic Division (including the Late Prof. Pat Quilty) for donating these rocks to the National Rock Garden, and for shipping them on the Aurora Australis from Antarctica to Hobart.
 We also thank the Minerals Council of Australia and Mr Warwick Wilmott for two donations which covered all of the transportation costs and the preparation of the specimens for display.

-It is planned that a formal public promotion of the placement of the rocks at the NRG will be conducted in Canberra when they are moved to their final display position in 2022.
+A formal public promotion of the placement of the rocks at the NRG will be conducted in Canberra when they are moved to their final display position in 2023.